TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/References/Index.rst

                   to configurate the backend.

  - :Manual:       :ref:`t3tsref:start`
-   :Description:  TypoScript reference.
-TypoScript is a configuration
+   :Description:  TypoScript is a configuration language that is specific to
+                  TYPO3.
+This is used to configure the frontend.
-                  language that is specific to TYPO3.
-For an introduction see the :ref:`TypoScript in 45 Minutes <t3ts45:start>` tutorial.
+                  For an introduction see the
+                  :ref:`TypoScript in 45 Minutes <t3ts45:start>` tutorial.

 With our ongoing consolidation efforts, some documents have been merged into other documents